walkeralicia/Anorexia_CNV_GWAS/README.md

  In this study, UKB CNV input data comes from the acquired CNVs called on autosomes by Kendal et al.  All UKB samples were genotyped using two Affymetrix arrays (UK BiLEVE and UK Biobank Axiom arrays), each containing over 800,000 probes.
 Kendal et al. used PennCNV to identify all CNVs that spanned at least 10 probes and were longer than 20 kb.

-# CNV Annotation Input data
+# CNV Annotation Input Data

 CNV annotation files come from various public databases and published research papers.
 All files and corresponding README files have been placed in the folder **/data**.
 When using this data, please cite the sources appropriately.